rareval48/JukeboxRepo/README.md

 ## Design

-Our final product differed greatly to the original concept we came up with, as we completely reworked the user interface and decided to leave a feature.
+Our final product differed greatly from the original concept we came up with, as we completely reworked the user interface and decided to leave some features out.
 The original design was going to use four buttons for the user to navigate the menus, but at the suggestion of Mr. Helmstetter, we swapped out three of the buttons for one rotary encoder.
 The rotary encoder replaced the **next**, **previous**, and **select** buttons with the rotation of the knob and the button within the encoder.

 <img src="/images/design_comparison.png" height=360px alt="Comparison of original and final design">